mwardle/lambdash.task/README.md

 Forces a task to reject or resolve with a rejected and resolved callback.

+Until a task has been forked, it has not run any computations.

 ### Task.bimap :: `(a -> c) -> (b -> d) -> Task a b -> Task c d`

 Maps both the rejected and resolved values of a task.